Remmeauth/Documentation/RemmeProtocolTechPaper.md

 Users can then receive a notice via email or text message when one of these Actions is broadcast.
 If they did not authorize it, then they can use the account recovery process to recover their account and retract the Action.

-The required delay depends upon how sensitive operation is.
-Paying for a coffee might have no delay and be irreversible in seconds, while buying a house may require a 72 hour clearing period.
+The required delay depends upon how sensitive the operation is.
+Paying for a coffee might have no delay and be irreversible in seconds, while buying a house may require a 72-hour clearing period.
 Transferring an entire account to new control may take up to 30 days.
 The exact delays are chosen by application developers and users.

 ## Recovery from Stolen Keys